bhattajo/AzureML/README.md

 ## Future work
 **What are some areas of improvement for future experiments?
 Why might these improvements help the model?**

 DeepLearning technique like FFNN can be used to fit the dataset, with proper tuning , it might surpass the AutoML.
-XGBoost Classifier can used.
-Also, using BayesianSampling might improve the HyperDrive pipeline.
+XGBoost Classifier can also be used.

+Using BayesianSampling might improve the HyperDrive pipeline.

 Last but not the least, if provided poweful compute, we can increase the sampling space for HyperParamater and improve the model.